OpenOCD

 a event callback

-unsigned supported
+unsigned int supported

 Bit vector listing capabilities exposed by this driver.